ericorruption/static-boilerplate/README.md

 - image optimization
 - enforce html style
-- static asset hashing
 - inline critical css
-- continuous integration with Travis CI
+- continuous integration with Travis CI (or other service)
+- stop using a css architecture? (no point)
+- tests